Comfortable Barre Chords – How to Make Bar Chords

 To begin, place your index finger on top of a fret (not behind the fret as usual).

 Then, keeping pressure, push or roll your index finger back to behind the fret.

 This action tightens the skin on the index finger and makes the surface harder (or at least less pillowy).
 This harder finger surface will hold down the strings with less effort.

 Avoid the Death Grip

 When we first learn barre chords, we’re tempted to squeeze as hard as is necessary to sound all the strings.
 This can work, but it takes a lot of energy, and can hurt.

-Instead of “lobster clawing” every bar chord, we can use the weight of our arm to partially press the strings.
+Instead of “lobster clawing” every barre chord, we can use the weight of our arm to partially press the strings.
 This reduces the overall effort needed.

 “Turn the Knob”

-We can also use a forearm twist to help play a bar chord.
-This is the motion of turning the palm downwards.
+We can also use a forearm twist to help play a barre chord.
+This is the motion of turning the palm downwards as we twist the left arm.
 On the guitar neck, this creates a torquing motion that can help press the strings.

 Know Which Strings Need to Sound

 Often in classical guitar pieces, we don’t play every note within a bar chord.
 We may need just two or three notes.

 When this is the case, we can notice which strings need to sound.
 Then, we can adjust the pressure of the bar to sound those strings, even if other strings would buzz if played.
-We do this by pressing gripping with the tip joint, pressing the middle joint in, or pressing at the base of the finger.
+We do this by pressing with the tip joint, pressing the middle joint in, or pressing at the base of the finger.

-Over time, we can become more sensitive to the different areas in a bar chord shape, and can use selective pressure to reduce work.
+Over time, we can become more sensitive to the different areas in a barre chord and can use selective pressure to reduce work.
 We can keep some strings actively pressed while ignoring others.